Jhgomez/redes2/Commands.md

 * **show running-config**: shows ports configurations, you can see if a port will feature a host or access connection

 ## Static Routing
+In order to do static routing we need routers with serial ports  interconected using